cixel/gc2024/presentation.md

 ^ so that's how the built-in cover tool works.

-^ and i've got like 3 minutes left to describe how we can do this ourselves, so buckle in cuz it's gonna get weird.
+^ and i've got like 3 minutes left to describe how we can do this ourselves, so... appologies in advance

 ^ [3:45]